tae898/video2frames/README.md

 # video2frames

-This repo includes a light-weight Flask API server that receives a binary video (e.g. mp4) and returns JPEG-encoded frames.
+This repo includes a light-weight Flask API server that receives a binary video (e.g., mp4) and returns JPEG-encoded frames.

 [Watch a demo video](https://youtu.be/dnmE42q61VY).